 Planting and Caring for Lavender

 Lavender plants are offered in the spring and fall.
-You may pre-order plants and sign up to participate in Lavender Planting Clinics.
-Reserve plants and discover other handcrafted goods in the farm’s online Shop.
-If you’re local, enjoy the ease of farm pick up.
+You may preorder plants and sign up to participate in Lavender Planting Clinics.
+Sign up for the Lavender Letters for plant availability ahead of the clinics.
+If you’re local, enjoy the ease of farm pick up or shop the farm’s Lavender Love Shop & Farm Market when it is open during events.
 US shipping is available.

 For the love of lavender!
 Every home deserves at least one lavender plant.
 By the mailbox, at the front steps, along a sidewalk or as a foundation plant or in your garden, with proper site location, bedding preparation and annual pruning, lavender can be grown and enjoyed in our compact clay soil, hot, humid summers and wet winters.